OSCNWeb/oscn-news/_posts/2018-02-23-upcoming-oral-arguments.md

 [115,558]() – Robert Hill v.
 American Medical Response and Indemnity Ins.
 Co. of North America and Workers’ Compensation Comm.

-Due to previous inclement weather, oral argument before the Court set for **2:00 pm, March 19, 2018** in the Supreme Court Courtroom, State Capitol.
+Due to previous inclement weather, oral argument before the Court is rescheduled for **2:00 pm, March 19, 2018** in the Supreme Court Courtroom, State Capitol.